vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

   - "acz"
   - "ift"
 draft: false
-description: "Updating the raw RFC specifying libp2p mixnet protocol and implementing a PoC over Waku"
+description: "Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing another PoC over Waku."

 ---

 `vac:acz:ift:2025q1-libp2p-mix-poc`

-Updating the raw RFC specifying libp2p mixnet protocol and implementing a PoC over Waku
+Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing another PoC over Waku.
 ## Description

 This commitment entails finalizing the implementation of the core functionality